How Long Will Love Withdrawal Last?

 When the addiction supply has run out (romantic partner disappears- relationship loss), it is like removing cocaine from a cocaine addict's life – the result is a painful emotional and physical withdrawal.

-Because of the biochemical changes in the brain, such as dopamine, have been on overload as a result of this addiction, many brain chemicals are also depleted.
+Because the biochemical changes in the brain, such as dopamine, have been on overload as a result of this addiction, many brain chemicals are also depleted.

 Love addiction also depletes the neurotransmitter, serotonin in the brain setting off obsessive, anxiety-ridden thoughts, --the obsessive-compulsive behaviors associated with infatuation.